diego-aslz/FactJ/README.md

 # FactJ

 This API was built to be used in Java applications in order to build objects.
+It helps, mainly, developers who create unit tests and need some organized way of building objects to use while testing.
+It is similar to the [FactoryGirl][1] project that is made for Ruby applications.

 ## Installation

-Add the factj-vX.X.jar file to your classpath.
+Download the JAR from [here][2] and add it to your classpath.

 ## Factories